OwenTruong/civitdl/doc/alias.md

 Suppose we have an alias named `@models` that is mapped to the path `/home/ubuntu/ComfyUI/models`

-Then we run the following command to download Anything v3 to the subdirectories inside the root directory, `/checkpoints`: `/home/ubuntu/ComfyUI/models/checkpoints`
+Then we run the following command to download Anything v3 to the subdirectories inside following root directory, `/home/ubuntu/ComfyUI/models/checkpoints`
   -  `civitdl 66 @models/checkpoints`
   -  The above command translates to
       -  `civitdl 66 /home/ubuntu/ComfyUI/models/checkpoints`